MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 [Bicep][bicep]is an open-source declarative domain-specific language (DSL) for deploying Azure resources using an [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) approach.
 Here are some key points to compare Bicep with AWS CloudFormation:

 1. **Syntax:** Bicep uses a simplified and more intuitive syntax, allowing developers to write Azure infrastructure as code in a more readable and concise manner.
 On the other hand, CloudFormation uses JSON or YAML templates, which can be complex and verbose.
 2. **Compilation:** Bicep files are compiled into [ARM templates](/azure/azure-resource-manager/templates/overview) before deployment, ensuring that the resulting template is valid and compatible with [Azure Resource Manager](/azure/azure-resource-manager/management/overview).
 This compilation step helps identify any syntax or logical errors before deployment.
-CloudFormation templates are interpreted directly by AWS CloudFormation.
+AWS CloudFormation directly interprets CloudFormation templates.
 3. **Modularity:** Bicep supports modular development, allowing you to break down your infrastructure code into reusable modules.
-This enhances code organization and promotes code sharing across projects.
+Modularity enhances code organization and promotes code sharing across projects.
 4. **Ecosystem:** Bicep benefits from the rich Azure ecosystem, offering built-in functions, resource types, and integration with Azure services.
-CloudFormation, on the other hand, leverages the extensive AWS service offerings and ecosystem.

 For more information on Bicep, see: